eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 	gopen data.csv
 	```
 .Otherwise open **data.csv** in _MATH-458-ProjectNonLinearSystems/build/project_ folder (the semicolon separator must be desactived, but the coma separator must be actived).<br/>
-You will see differents exemples of equations our project solved, and the parameters you can input.
+You will see differents exemples of equations our project can solve, and the parameters you can input.
 Now lauch the main with no argument : it will take the **data.csv** file in input by default :

 	./run